Buddy-Henderson/Sports_Stats_Retriever/README.md

 Tutorial on how to install MySQL and MySQL Workbench to you windows machine: https://www.youtube.com/watch?v=u96rVINbAUI

+When you install MySQL, be sure to also install MySQL.Connector for Python.
+This is an option when using the MySQL Installer.

 --Install Guide--

 Once you have installed MySQL, download the setup.py file